Deprecations and Migrations

 Auth0 has deprecated the use of the

 /passwordless/start endpoint from confidential applications when Auth0 cannot authenticate that the call is made on behalf of the application.
-For details, see Migrate to Passwordless Endpoint from Confidential Applications.
+To learn more, read Migrate to Passwordless Endpoint from Confidential Applications.